 Hellhammer J, Vogt D, Franz N, Freitas U, Rutenberg D. A soy-based phosphatidylserine/ phosphatidic acid complex (PAS) normalizes the stress reactivity of hypothalamus-pituitary-adrenal-axis in chronically stressed male subjects: a randomized, placebo-controlled study.
 Lipids Health Dis.
 2014 Jul 31;13:121. doi: 10.1186/1476-511X-13-121.
 PMID: 25081826; PMCID: PMC4237891.

-• May improve athletic performance*
+• Supports fitness and athletic performance*

 Kingsley, MI, et al. “Effects of Phosphatidylserine on Exercise Capacity during Cycling in Active Males.”
 Med Sci Sports Exerc., vol. 38, no. 1, Jan.
 2006, pp. 64–71., www.ncbi.nlm.nih.gov/pubmed/16394955.